 No Upfront Cost

 When working with a traditional publisher, the professional services needed to bring a book to market come at no charge.
 This includes all facets of editing, proofing, cover design, formatting, obtaining ISBNs, and anything else you can think of.
-The publisher recoups the costs when the book goes on sale and they contractually take a portion of the revenue.
+The publisher recoups the costs when the book goes for sale and they contractually take a portion of the revenue.
 For a writer with few financial resources, upfront costs may be a factor.
 Besides not having any idea what I was doing, I also had a pitiful bank account.
 This way, all I had to do was write.

 When I “finished” my first book, I was part of a writer’s critique group.
 I applied all the suggestions of my cohorts, and my writing improved to the point that a publisher was interested.
 Yay for writers’ groups!
 Little did I know how much I still didn’t know.